Measuring Moon Dust to Fight Air Pollution

 “Nowadays, everybody's so used to plug-and-play,” said Chris Cloutier, habitation design and integration lead at Kennedy, so having that flexibility is “a key capability.”

 Proving the sensors’ accuracy on Earth, however, can be difficult.
-The devices exceeded NASA requirements for the habitat prototype, but outdoor readings are trickier because they’re influenced by wind and humidity.
+The device exceeded NASA requirements for the habitat prototype, but outdoor readings are trickier because they’re influenced by wind and humidity.

 The Canary-S had some support with that in the form of a recent study by the Payne Institute for Public Policy of the Colorado School of Mines.
 The independent verification of the technology validated the accuracy of the sensor readings for both daily and long-term measurements.